 Price: Starts at $244

-If you're concerned that privileged employees--from sysadmins to CFOs--connect to the corporate network via the Internet, ZyXEL's ZyWALL P1 personal Internet security appliance offers some peace
+If you're concerned that privileged employees--from sysadmins to CFOs--connect to the corporate network via the Internet, ZyXEL's ZyWALL P1 personal Internet security appliance offers some peace of mind.
+The P1 is the first hardware-based personal security solution offering centrally managed enterprise-class protection for remote users.

 The appliance is pricier than a personal firewall, but it works with just about any device or OS.